ccmorris/ts-flow/README.md

 ## Todo

+- Run a workflow using the chained output: eg. .run on the last task should start from the beginning
 - Expand README with more docs and examples
 - Write instructions for setting up automatic retries on AWS
 - Expand comments and docstrings